kcook98765/plugin.video.librarygenie/REPLIT.md

 - Testing import statements and basic functionality
 - Preparing addon packages for deployment to Kodi

+## Kodi ListItem Philosophy

+When building ListItems for Kodi library content, **never fetch heavy metadata via JSON-RPC**.
+Instead:

+### For Library Items (items with kodi_id):
+- Set only **lightweight display data** (title, year, basic genre, short plot outline)
+- Set **critical properties**: `dbtype`, `dbid`, `mediatype`
+- Set **basic artwork**: poster/thumb, fanart only
+- **DO NOT** fetch or set: cast, crew, full plot, ratings, votes, detailed artwork, streamdetails

+### Why This Approach:
+- Kodi automatically populates heavy metadata when user navigates to video info page
+- The `dbtype` and `dbid` properties tell Kodi this is a library item
+- Reduces JSON-RPC calls and improves performance
+- Maintains native Kodi behavior and theming
+- Cast/crew information will be properly formatted by Kodi's native handlers

+### For External Items (no kodi_id):
+- Set **full metadata** since Kodi can't fetch it from the library
+- Include cast, plot, ratings, etc. as these won't be auto-populated

+This separation ensures optimal performance while maintaining proper Kodi integration.

 To test the actual addon functionality, package and install it in a Kodi environment.